 The Federal regulatory agency that charters and supervises Federal credit unions.
 (NCUA also administers the National Credit Union Share Insurance Fund, which insures the deposits of Federal credit unions.)

 Banks' legal right to seize funds that a guarantor or debtor may have on deposit to cover a loan in default.
 It is also known as right of setoff.

-A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer via the financial institution's web site on the Internet.
-(This is also known as Internet or electronic banking.)
+A service that allows an account holder to obtain account information and manage certain banking transactions through a personal computer via the financial institution's website.
+(This is also known as internet or electronic banking.)